 "I think the most valuable way to recognize an employee today is through time – that is, time off, time to do something else besides work.
 It could be family, a hobby, a charity or a short vacation.
 I don't think it needs to be routine or regular and has the most value when it's unexpected." – Mark S. Valenti, president and CEO, The Sextant Group

 9. Encourage their feedback.

-"We distribute a quarterly pulse survey them allows them to give us [anonymous] feedback about the company at a macro level.
-We ask a set of 15 questions around teamwork, leadership, career growth, etc. each quarter, to measure movement on any dimension, and then we give them three open text boxes to answer the questions: What are we doing well?
+"We distribute a quarterly pulse survey [that] allows them to give us [anonymous] feedback about the company at a macro level.
+We ask a set of 15 questions around teamwork, leadership, career growth, etc., each quarter to measure movement on any dimension.
+Then we give them three open text boxes to answer the questions: What are we doing well?
 What do we need to improve?
 What else is on your mind?
-We get our results each month with an average participation rate of about 75 percent, and have more than 225 lines of data from the responses to those three open-ended questions.
+We get our results each month with an average participation rate of about 75 percent and have more than 225 lines of data from the responses to those three open-ended questions.
 This allows all employees to feel heard and want to contribute to making our company win." – Mai Ton, vice president of human resources at White Ops

 10. Host events for the entire company.